 You could mix beef, tuna fish and chicken plus fufu or banku (hope this is the right spelling) in one meal.
 This comes with a lot of rich, heavy soup of course with pepper and often times reddish in colour because of a mixture of spices and too much palm oil.

 Ghana also is one of the richest African countries I visited with many natural resources, Gold, everlasting salt mines and most recently oil.
-If well exploited and revenues managed properly, it could never ever be described as a low developing countries.
-Plus the good political regimes, democracy, not so bad road- with side walkways- I just could be born in Ghana.
+If well exploited, and revenues managed properly, it could be a middle income country.
+Plus the good political regimes, democracy, not so bad roads- with side walkways- I just could be born in Ghana.

 Ghanaians are also very good Christians, just like Ugandans, only I guess they are more tolerant to divergent views.

 So my trip from Ghana also exposed me to another situation that could have turned fatal, had not the pilot acted quickly.
-First of all I was allocated a back seat, which I did not like at all.
+First of all, I was allocated a back seat, near the toilet, which I did not like at all.

 But on a full plane you got not much choice.
-So we were engaged in our usual chat chat when we realized that the plane was not gaining altitude.
-In minutes we were heading for the airport for an emergency landing.
+So we were engaged in our usual chat chat when we realized that the plane was actually not gaining altitude.
+In minutes, we were heading back for the airport for an emergency landing.

 Post a Comment